-The Senior Leadership Team oversee strategies and provision for the more able students, including having a designated senior lead with key oversight (AHT).
-Provision for the more able is a renewed focus in the School Improvement Plan (SIP) for the year 2024-2025.
+The Senior Leadership Team oversee strategies and provision for the more able students, including having a designated senior lead with key oversight of this strategy (AHT).
+Provision for the more able was a renewed focus in the School Improvement Plan (SIP) for the year 2024-2025.
 Middle leaders ensure provision for the more able in their subject areas through their curricular and co-curricular provision.